 ULVI SULTAN MOSQUE & TOMB

 The original Ulvi Sultan Mosque and Tomb were destroyed in 1924-1925, when the city government wanted to build a new road.
 In the photo below, you can see the total reconstruction of this historic site.
-I assume that they are doing it according to photos taken before demolition.
+I assume that they are doing it according to the photos taken before demolition.
 Ulvi Sultan was a prominent Seljuk era sheikh.

 You will find this site directly opposite the Iplikçi Mosque.